Her Faith Was Restored by Mother Goose

-A grieving mom is inspired and healed by her interactions with a pair of feathered parents-to-be.
+A grieving mom is inspired by her interactions with a pair of feathered parents-to-be.

 Easter Sunday had a powerful new meaning for me ever since my adult son Jason died in a car accident.
 I knew Jay was alive and happy in heaven, and that I would see him again one day.
 But as I looked at Jason’s picture carved into the headstone that Sunday, I wished for more.